shaun270/Address-Clustering/README.md

 # Approach:

+The following methods is the flow according to the Address_Clustering.ipynb file.

 ## Data Loading

 The data was read from a csv into a pandas dataframe which was later converted into a tensorflow dataset